openAGI/tefla/CONTRIBUTING.md

 - GitHub issues: each repository has its own list of issues.

-- Slack: join the [openAGI] Slack] (maintainers please add the link to this channel.
-I am not sure if it already exists) community.
+- Slack: join the [openAGI Slack](https://openagi.slack.com) community.
+Drop in and say, "Hello".
+A short introduction about yourself and your area of interest may be an ice breaker to welcome and warm up the conversation among the community members.

 Before opening a new issue or submitting a new pull request, it's helpful to search the project - it's likely that another user has already reported the issue you're facing, or it's a known issue that we're already aware of.